gabrielatomaz/base-converter/README.md

 # base-converter

 ## Application
-Simple Vue App that convert numbers to decimal.
+Simple Vue App that convert numbers from different bases to decimal.

 ## View